johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 Pastors and evangelists are responsible for equipping *the whole community* to express its pastoral and evangelistic nature.
 Thus,

--	Pastors are not, first and foremost, called to provide comprehensive pastoral support to community members.
-Nor are evangelists solely responsible for reaching people outside the community (though they may do these things).
+-	Pastors are not called to provide continuous, comprehensive pastoral support to each individual community member (an impossible task).
+Nor are evangelists solely responsible for reaching people outside the community—though both may do these things, at times.

--	They are, first and foremost, called to be encouragers, facilitators and equippers of community members, so that a *whole community* learns to mutually support one another---with hospitality and pastoral care---*and* to evangelise those outside the Messianic Community.
+-	What they are called to be is inspirers, facilitators, catalysts and equippers, whereby a *whole community* learns to mutually support one another---with hospitality and pastoral care---*and* to evangelise those outside the Messianic Community.

 ### Summary: Discipling into allegiance ###